9brada6/tabs-with-posts/tests/manual_testing.md

 ## Widget

-- If a setting is changed, the "Save" button becomes active, for all items.
+1. If a setting is changed, the "Save" button becomes active, for all items.
+2. Use "header" and no "title" to prevent the WP widget to show a widget title in widget settings HTML "name" attribute.

 ### Components